jamestkelly/K8s-PySpark-Matrix/README.md

 ## Roadmap

 - [X] Initial build of standard Python Flask RESTful API
-- [X] Dockerisation of application
+- [X] Containerisation of the application, e.g., Docker integration
 - [X] Kubernetes integration
 - [ ] PySpark integration
     - [ ] Matrix multiplication
     - [ ] Fast Fourier Transform (FFT)
+- [ ] Ansible pipeline integration to streamline cluster creation and deployment
 - [ ] Finalisation of documentation
   - [ ] Thorough commenting of code where needed
   - [ ] Completion of `README.md` with usage and installation information
-- [ ] API server public hosting on a cloud platform, e.g., AWS.

 See the [open issues](https://github.com/jamestkelly/K8s-PySpark-Matrix/issues) for a full list of proposed features (and known issues).